-This was a nine hour hike up to the the volcano’s old crater.
+This was a nine-hour hike up to the volcano’s old crater.
 When we first started it was hot, one of those days when not even sunscreen can protect your skin 100%.
 But it all changed suddenly.

 I would say that the Women’s Alpine Houdini Waterproof Jacket is good at keeping the warmth inside of it, this is a great option to wear over a couple of layers.
 But in this case I was coming from a warm climate and in seconds it got cold and dark.
 I was wearing a light shirt with short sleeves when a light rain started.
 The waterproof aspect of it worked perfectly, it kept me dry during the 2 hour rain.

 One thing I truly loved was how compact it is.
-Plus the inner pocked serves as a back where you can save it.
+Plus, the inner pocked serves as a back where you can save it.
 This was one of the main reasons I was attracted to it.
-The jacket I used before was bulkier and didn’t fit on the smaller, easy access pockets of my backpack.
+The jacket I used before was bulkier and didn’t fit in the smaller, easy access pockets of my backpack.

 The fabric looks like it will last a long time.
 I really hope it does because I really like it as a companion for future hiking adventures along Central America and Mexico.